Pl-2000/PMI-CNN/data/readme.md

 # Introduction

-This folder stores the data and labels of the three datasets —— Indian Pines dataset (IP), Pavia University Dataset (PU) and Salinas Scene Dataset (SA).
+1. This folder stores the data and labels of the Indian Pines dataset (IP).

+2. Pavia University Dataset (PU) and Salinas Scene Dataset (SA) are too large to upload.
+Please find the resource yourself.